riverrun/comeonin/README.md

-There are functions to generate a salt `Comeonin.Bcrypt.gen_salt` and then use that salt to hash a password `Comeonin.Bcrypt.hashpw`, but there are also the following two convenience functions (with examples):
+There are functions to generate a salt `Comeonin.Bcrypt.gen_salt` and then use that salt to hash a password `Comeonin.Bcrypt.hashpw`, but there are also the following three convenience functions (with examples):

 * hashpwsalt -- generate a salt and then use that salt to hash a password